Tribit Stormbox Pro headset specifications

 Long-lasting battery and durability that can charge other devices

-It will interest those who are looking for a reasonable sound headset and comfortable casting, however you will need to admit some unpleasant edges.
+It will interest those who are looking for a reasonable-sounding headset and comfortable casting; however, you will need to admit some unpleasant edges.

 design